Jukim2/header_make_script/README.md

     Default is current directory.

-- **Seperation** : 0 or 1
+- **Seperation** :

-    This option is about choosing way of making header file.
+    This option is about choosing way of seperating prototypes

-    if you choose 0, prototypes will be divded by files.

-    if you choose 1, prototypes will be divided by only directories.

-    Default is 1
+    Default is split prototypes by directory.

+    Adding -s option will split prototypes by file.

 ## Installation